You are here

 Opportunities available outside the classroom:

-Many students study abroad through Cornell-approved programs or through fellowships and scholarships to the Arab world.
+Many students study abroad through Cornell-approved study abroad programs or through fellowships and scholarships to the Arab world.
 On campus, Cornell students can live in the Arabic Language House and participate in cultural activities and Arabic-only weekly meals.
 There are also many independent student organizations on campus that sponsor Arabic language and cultural activities throughout the school year.

 Arabic courses offered by the Department of Near Eastern Studies: